ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

 The example below demonstrates these techniques.
 Note the following:

 - Clicking 'Expand All' will expand all loaded group rows.
 Doing this when the grid initially loads will expand all Year groups.
-Clicking it a second time (after Year groups have loaded) will cause all Year groups as well as their children Country groups to be expanded - this is a heaver operation with 100's of rows to expand.
+Clicking it a second time (after Year groups have loaded) will cause all Year groups as well as their children Country groups to be expanded - this is a heavier operation with 100's of rows to expand.

 - Clicking 'Collapse All' will collapse all rows.
 - Clicking 'Expand Top Level Only' will expand Years only, even if more group rows are loaded..